olvard/VAST2022/README.md

 ### VAST 2022 Solutions

-For the course Advanced Visual Datanalysis(TNM098), we worked on a 2022 VAST challenge about daily routines in a fictional city.
+For the course Advanced Visual Datanalysis, we worked on a 2022 VAST challenge about daily routines in a fictional city.

 The challenge is described: